DomDownUnder/Memory-Game/README.md

 # Dom's Memory Card Game

+## Wireframe

+![Alt text] (readme-img/wireframe-memory.png)

+## Description of the game

+The Memory card game displays 24 cards that all have the same look at the beginning of the game.
+With every turn the player tries to find 2 cards that are identical.
+The intention of this game is to train the memory - the player is supposed to remember the position of each card, since the flip back around everytime when there was a failed attempt to find a match.

+## Screenshots of the actual game

+## Background info

+The first Memory Game in today's form was published by the German company Ravensburger in February 1959.
+Back in the 16th century, Japan had versions of this game in form of matching pictures painted on shells.
+(Source: https://board-games.fandom.com/wiki/Memory#:~:text=First%20published%20in%20today's%20form,Pairs%2C%20Pelmanism%2C%20or%20Concentration.)

 ## Game rules

 • On the welcome screen you have to press the "Start Game" button to start the game.